israelcastilloh/myst_if708348_lab1/README.md

 complete source code of licensed works and modifications, which include larger works using a licensed work, under the same license.
 Copyright and license notices must be preserved.
 Contributors provide an express grant of patent rights.*

-## Contact
-*For more information in reggards of this repo, please contact name@email.com*